pspowell/pspowell.github.io/_posts/2026-01-26-export-windows-drivers-with-powershell.md

 - Drivers that only ship as **vendor installers** (`.exe` / `.msi`) without a standard INF-based package
 - Full OEM utilities/control panels that come with some device bundles

+---

 ## Method 1: Export drivers from the running Windows install (recommended) {#method-1-online-export}

-This is the straightforward “backup my current machine” approach using `Export-WindowsDriver -Online`.
-The Windows Club demonstrates the basic command exactly like this: citeturn1view0
+This is the simplest and most reliable approach for backing up drivers from your current system:

 ```powershell
 # Pick a destination folder (external drive recommended)